JDeeth/PPL-Demo/plugin/README.md

 PPL-Demo/plugin
 ===============

-This is a trivial demonstration of as many features of PPL I could understand.
+This is a trivial demonstration of most of the PPL features apart from the OpenGL classes.